-The Story of Benton House: The Romance and Tragedy of Elijah Benton and Jemima Barrows
+The Haunting of Benton House: The Tragedy of Elijah Benton and Jemima Barrows

 Daniel Benton House